You want smart political talk without the meltdowns?

 I'm not sure Jim Jordan can get to 218.

-You know, you have different factions, you have people in very marginal districts.
+You have people in very marginal districts.

 There's a lot of considerations.

-You've got the the Freedom Caucus.
+You've got the Freedom Caucus.

 I've always been their biggest supporter.